define42/FileQueueHTTP/README.md

 Here are the key features:

 ### Automatic File Detection:
-FileQueueHttp uses inotify, a Linux kernel feature, to continuously monitor a specified folder/folders for the creation of new files.
+FileQueueHttp uses inotify, a Linux kernel feature, to continuously monitor specified folders for the creation of new files.
+Upon startup, it will automatically identify all existing files.

 ### FIFO Queue:
 Newly detected files are enqueued into a FIFO queue, ensuring that files are processed in the order they are received.